cellgeni/grnboost2-configuration/README.md

 These scripts execute the vsn-pipelines nextflow pipeline: https://vsn-pipelines.readthedocs.io

+Firstly, ensure the pipeline is downloaded using `nextflow pull vib-singlecell-nf/vsn-pipelines`

 There are 3 modes for running grnboost2 in this repo.

 The most popular will be `scenic-only.sh` which runs the grnboost2 processes without any preprocessing